opencog/opencog/opencog/nlp/learn/README.md

 [ArXiv abs/1401.3372](https://arxiv.org/abs/1401.3372).
 Some of this is repeated on the
 [language learning wiki](http://wiki.opencog.org/w/Language_learning).
-A very important update, deescribing how to move past state-of-the-art results, is presented in the
+A very important update, describing how to move past state-of-the-art results, is presented in the
 "[Sheaf Theory](https://github.com/opencog/atomspace/blob/master/opencog/sheaf/docs/sheaves.pdf)"
 paper.
 This important step is simply summarized in a later section,